Roberto Maestas

 Roberto Maestas (July 9, 1938 – September 22, 2010) was an American social activist who was prominent between the 1960s and the 1990s in Seattle, Washington.
 Maestas was a member of the Gang of Four and one of the founders of El Centro de la Raza.

 Biography

-Maestas was born in rural New Mexico and raised by his grandparents and after working throughout the Western United States as a migrant worker eventually settled in Seattle in the 1950s.
-Maestas was a high school teacher at Franklin High School and then enrolled in a graduate degree program at the University of Washington in 1968.
+Maestas was born in rural New Mexico and raised by his grandparents; his father had left the household before he was born, and his mother died of tuberculosis within a year of his birth.
+After they lost their subsistence farm in San Augustin del Valle de Nuestra Señora (near Las Vegas, New Mexico, the teenage Maestas worked as a migrant worker throughout the Western United States, and eventually settled in Seattle in the 1950s.
+In Seattle, he was one of the first Chicanos to attend Cleveland High School; he had to drop out to earn money, eventually receiving a high school diploma through an adult education program.

+Maestas earned his bachelors degree from the University of Washington in 1965 and became a high school teacher at Franklin High School.
+The school's racial tensions sparked his awareness of Seattle's racial and class divides, and he began participating in local organizing for the Civil Rights Movement, as well as protests against the Vietnam War.

+Maestas enrolled in a graduate degree program back at the University of Washington in 1968, where he pushed to diversify the campus.
+He participated in Chicano student activism, the black freedom movement, and helping farm workers organize in the Yakima valley.

 In the early 1970s he helped begin an ESL program at South Seattle College.
 In 1972, funding to the program was abruptly cut off which led to Maestas and a number of other activists to occupy an abandoned school building in Seattle's Beacon Hill neighborhood which eventually became El Centro de la Raza.
+As of 2026 his widow, Estela Ortega, is executive director of the organization.

+With Bernie Whitebear, Larry Gossett, and Bob Santos of the Gang of Four, Maestas created the Minority Executive Director's coalition in 1982.
+By 2005, the organization coordinated the leaders of 120 nonprofits for minority communities, helping them organize funding.